lyynxxx/stakingnode/os/README.md

 systemctl enable nftables
 ```

-If nftables is isntalled but there is no systemd service for it, you have to create one at /etc/systemd/system/nftables.service
+If nftables is installed but there is no systemd service for it, you have to create one at /etc/systemd/system/nftables.service
 ```
 [Unit]
 Description=Netfilter Tables